hollowdoor/classlist_enhanced/README_version1.md

 Even if animations, and transitions aren't usable in a certain environment at least the class changes will work so in that sense **classlist-enhanced** is as backwards compatible as the actual DOM `classList`.

-You will need browserify, rollup or some other module compiler that works with es2015/commonjs modules to use this library.
+You will need *browserify*, or some other module compiler that works with commonjs modules to use this library.

 Happy coding!